shekkbuilder/C-3/Notes/README.md

 	printf (“%d, %d”, point.x, point.y)	// prints out x and y members of struct variable point

-	/* if declare a variable of struct rectangle called rect_one, a single member of the sub-struct graph_point can be referenced: */
+	/* if declare a variable of struct rectangle called rect_one a single member of the sub-struct graph_point can be referenced: */

 	struct rectangle rect_one;
 	rect_one.a.x;